Daemonite/material/docs/4.4/material/snackbars.md

       Material Components for the web: Snackbar</a>
 </div>

-Daemonite is compatible with default Bootstrap's toast HTML markup.
+**Daemonite is using default Bootstrap's toast HTML markup without extra CSS**.
+Here are just a few demos to show how to use it best.

 ## Live demo